Definition of 'unintentional'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Two of them together is unintentional comedy.
 Times, Sunday Times (2012)But most of the comedy is unintentional.
 Times, Sunday Times (2013)Motor vehicle accidents are the leading cause of unintentional injury deaths.
 An Introduction to Community Health (1995)List the four elements usually included in the definition of the term unintentional injury.
-An Introduction to Community Health (1995)Alcohol and other drugs are contributing factors to a variety of unintentional injuries and injury deaths.
 An Introduction to Community Health (1995)It should become clear whether their entry was intentional or unintentional.
 The Sun (2007)Just lap up the unintentional comedy.
-The Sun (2008)This was only one of the moments of unintentional comedy that have enlivened the WikiLeaks affair.
-Times, Sunday Times (2010)That's both intentional and unintentional.
+The Sun (2008)That's both intentional and unintentional.
 Christianity Today (2000)There are hilarious moments of unintentional humour, but for the most part the film is a horror show of lives without dignity.
 Times, Sunday Times (2007)Motor vehicle crashes are the leading cause of unintentional injury deaths for all age groups except for persons 75 years of age and older.
 An Introduction to Community Health (1995)So he instead conducted a study into the unintentional humour of the erroneous predictive text - with the goal of teaching computers to be funnier.
 Times, Sunday Times (2014)In a documentary set on Bodmin Moor the humour was unintentional and painful.
 Times, Sunday Times (2008)First, it stamps out bias, whether it is intentional or unintentional.
 Times, Sunday Times (2010)An unsafe condition is any environmental factor (physical or social) that would increase the probability of an unintentional injury.
 An Introduction to Community Health (1995)I've met a few who are intentionally funny, but that whole forum is ripe for unintentional comedy.
 Times, Sunday Times (2013)

 Trends of 'unintentional'